Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 Will this project reduce car parking on campus?

-North Car Park permanently closed on 8 September.
+North Car Park permanently closed in September 2017.
 Car parking spaces will return to pre-closure capacity over the next 6 months.
 In the interim we advise parking in current sites such as North East multi-storey, Pritchatts Road car park and Pritchatts Park Village.
 A new car park has also opened near to the refurbished Bournbrook sport pitches which provides 95 spaces for purple permit holders.
 As a short term solution to car parking pressures, the top two floors of the multi-storey car park at the new Sports Centre are now open to staff with purple parking permits.
 The lower ground floor will remain only for members of Sport and Fitness.
 Should you wish to convert your permit to a purple permit, you can do so here.
-In the next few months a temporary car park with 250 spaces will be established on the site of the Munrow Sports Centre, once it has been demolished.
+In June a car park with 250 spaces will be established on the site of the Munrow Sports Centre, once it has been demolished.
 We are also preparing plans to build another large multi-story carpark on campus, located on the west side of campus.

 More information on alternative car park sites can be found here.
 You can also contact firstname.lastname@example.org and 0121 414 2623 for further information.